pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Working separately or not

 I really like running my Turtles and my Chat in separate Windows, not just separate Tabs.
+That way I can watch my Drawing appear, even while I'm still typing out my Chat

-You can run separate Windows at replIt·Com, and at macOS, but not at gMail gCloud gShell.
+You can run separate Windows at replIt, and at macOS, but not with gShell.
-That gShell will let you split a single Terminal Tab, which can be as good.
+Your gShell will let you split a single Terminal Tab, which can be as good.
-But if you want the Font for your Turtles to be lots smaller than the Font for your Chat, then you have to run macOS or replIt·Com or something other than gShell
+But if you want the Font for your Turtles to be lots smaller than the Font for your Chat, then you have to run macOS or replIt or something other than gShell.
+When you open a 2nd Window with the same gShell Login, then gShell shuts off the 1st Window.
+At least, they go wrong like that when both Windows are inside 1 Browser.
+Maybe they don't go so wrong if you test 2 Browsers at once with the same gShell Login.
+I've not yet tried that

 ### Starting over expertly